EarthHadjo/hierarchical_data/README.md

-Your Task

-The goal of this assignment is to learn about this type of database and different ways of working with it.
-Build a simple Django server that uses MPTT models from django-mptt to create a Dropbox-esque web interface where you can create "folders" and "files" in an arbitrary structure and then display that structure.
-We won't actually be uploading anything, just making model instances and using them to represent real data.
-See the rubric for more detailed information.
-Submit as link to your repo on Github.
+The goal of this assignment was to learn about this type of database and different ways of working with it.
+This was accomplished by building a simple Django server that uses MPTT models from django-mptt to create a Dropbox-esque web interface where you can create "folders" and "files" in an arbitrary structure and then display that structure.
+We didn't actually upload anything, just made model instances and used them to represent real data.

-Resources:

-https://django-mptt.readthedocs.io/en/latest/overview.html (Links to an external site.)Links to an external site.
+Steps:

+Clone this repo to your local machine.

+Poetry install.

+Poetry shell.

+Python manage.py createsuperuser.

+Python manage.py makemigrations.

+Python manage.py migrate.

+Python manage.py runserver.